parduckids/milestone-project-four/TESTING.md

 ### Registration and User Accounts

-- As a Registered User, I want to easily register for an account so that I can have a personal account for keeping track of my tickets.
+- As a Not Yet Registered User, I want to easily register for an account so that I can have a personal account for keeping track of my tickets.
     -The registration process is straightforward and user-friendly, requiring only essential information such as username, email address, and password.
 Upon successful registration, users can log in, buy tickets and use their tickets on the My Tickets page.

 - As a Registered User, I want to easily log in or log out so that I can access my personal info.